f5devcentral/f5-agility-labs-adc/docs/class9/module2_middle/lab/administrative_tls_hardening.rst

 This mechanism is a critical Middle Layer cryptographic control.

-This lab focuses on **management-plane TLS hardening**.
+This lab focuses on management-plane TLS hardening.
 Data-plane TLS hardening for application virtual servers is covered in the TLS and Cipher Hardening lab.

 Executive Summary
 -----------------

 Administrative interfaces must not support legacy TLS versions or weak cipher suites.

 Weak protocol exposure on the management interface increases the risk of downgrade attacks, cryptographic exploitation, and compliance violations.

 Hardening must be validated using deterministic handshake testing.